By: John Shepler

 We Won’t Go Dark, But…

 The beauty of the nationwide electrical grid is that If you can’t get power from one generator, you can get it from someplace else.
 Pull the plug on Byron and the lights stay on.
 Pull the plug on Dresden and, amazingly, the lights still stay on.
-If that’s that case why did we need nuclear power plants at all?
+If that’s the case why did we need nuclear power plants at all?

 The answer lies in where that substitute power is coming from.
 Increasingly, the new generating investments are in solar and wind farms.
 Like nuclear, they generate power without also generating greenhouse gases that fuel global warming.
 Unlike the large nukes, they struggle to generate enough power to keep all the lights on by themselves.
 On calm nights, they can’t keep any of the lights on.
 So, other types of power stations must pick up the load.
 What are they?
 Fossil fuel plants — natural gas and coal.